 Here you can see the main keyword (personal injury lawyers).
-You can also see that the title and description are fully displayed and that they inform the reader of exactly what they’ll find on the page.
+You can also see that the title and description are fully displayed, informing the reader precisely what they’ll find on the page.
 They also include a call to action in the description.

-Writing Meta Descriptions For Service And Landing Pages As with meta titles, your strategy for writing engaging meta descriptions varies depending on the type of content you’re writing them for.
-If you’re writing a description for a sales-funnel or service page, then you need to make sure it’s well optimized for SEO.
-You should also provide a brief description of the content they’ll find on the page.
+Writing Meta Descriptions For Service And Landing Pages As with meta titles, your strategy for engaging meta descriptions varies depending on the type of content you’re writing them for.
+For example, if you’re writing a sales funnel or service page description, you must ensure it’s well-optimized for SEO.
+You should also briefly describe the content they’ll find on the page.
 It’s never a bad idea to brag a little here and to make sure you add a strong call to action (like a contact prompt).
 Here’s an example of a well-written meta description for the fictional “Personal Injury Lawyers” page we wrote a title for above:

 The personal injury lawyers here at *Law Firm Name* have the education and experience to represent you in a court of law.
 Contact us for a consultation today!

 Contact Goldstein Brossard For Help Writing Engaging Meta Titles And Meta Descriptions Today!
 Well, that was much information on two seemingly small parts of writing an engaging piece of web content.
 However, they’re arguably two of the most critical cogs in the SEO machine.
 Learning to write engaging meta titles and meta descriptions is the best way to draw online search users to your site.
 And, the more users you get, the more new customers and clients you have access to.
-If you’d like help writing engaging meta titles and meta descriptions, contact Goldstein Brossard for assistance.
+Contact Goldstein Brossard for assistance if you’d like help writing engaging meta titles and meta descriptions.
 Our team of professional SEOs has some of the best title and description optimizers around.
 Contact us to learn more today!